JYTEKTaiwan/MATSys/MATSys/docs/articles/MATSys.Hosting.md

 > A host is an object that encapsulates an app's resources and lifetime functionality

 Once MATSys is embeded into Host, system will automatically do the rest:
-- Load configuration from appsettings.json in bin foilder
+- Load configuration from appsettings.json in bin folder
 - Bring up internal background service to handle all modules
 - Start/Stop all modules based on the Host status

 ## How to use
-Use can call <b>UseMATsys()</b> extended method to add MATSys into the generic Host.like following code snippet
+Use calls <b>UseMATsys()</b> extended method to add MATSys into the generic Host.like following code snippet
 <pre><code>
 IHost host = Host.CreateDefaultBuilder().<b>UseMATSys()</b>.Build();
 host.RunAsync()
 </code></pre>

-## How to get the handle of the background service
+## How to access to specific handle
-All modules are kept in the backgroun service intance, and user can get backgroun service handle by calling the extended method:
+Normally we don't need to access the ModuleHubBackgroundService handle.
+If there's special case, refer to the following line
 <pre><code>
-var handle = host.Services.GetMATSysHandle();
+var handle = host.Services.GetServices&lt;IHostedService>().OfType&lt;ModuleHubBackgroundService>().FirstOrDefault();
 </code></pre>

-## How to send the command
+## How to send the command through ModuleHubBackgroundService
-After getting the handle, user can send the command and system will automatically dispatch to coresponding module in the background.
-Command look like this
+ModuleHubBackgroundService transfer the message to specific Modules in the background, the command string is like this
 <pre>
-Dev1:Test="hello"
+{"Dev1":{"Test":[1,2.0,"hello"]}}
 </pre>
  - Dev1 represents the module alias name
  - Test represents the method alias name in the module "Dev1"
- - "hello" is the parameter of the method "Test"
+ - 1,2.0,"hello" are the parameters of the method "Test", system will these parameter using the method information

-Alternatively, background service is also equipped with a transceiver plugin, which means user can send the command using transceiver without having the handle.

 ## Advanced feature - Automation Testing
-Since everything now is in string type, we implement a simple automatic testing feature by script.

-Scripts are loaded from the appsettings.json when starting the service.
-User can call the <b>RunTest()</b> method to execute the automation test.
+MATSys also provide a scripting featre, which can enable the automated test with pure text scripting.

+1. Enable the "ScripMode" property in appsettings.json
+2. Editing the script content in the "Scripts" section in appsettings.json
+3. Get the runner instance from MATSys service
+<pre><code>
+var runner = host.Services.GetRunner();
+</code></pre>
+4. Run the test
+<pre><code>
+runner.RunTest();
+</code></pre>

 The automation test can separated into 3 groups:
 - Setup